youngmanalive/fliqr/README.md

+**UPDATES** - *I've recently made some heavy, site-wide improvements and haven't updated this README yet.
+Snapshots/descriptions may be somewhat outdated.*

+- *Check out the [live site](https://fliqr.herokuapp.com/) for new features like user profiles, comments, and albums.*

+- *Photos layout has been completely revamped across the app using a 'justified row' system - major improvement offering a smooth and responsive presentation.*

+- *Photo uploading now includes a thumbnail generator to save along with original - Improves performance and speed of gallery loading.*

+*More updates to come!
+Thanks! :)*

+---

 # fliqr

 ![Splash Page](app/assets/images/readme_images/splash.png)

 [Live site](https://fliqr.herokuapp.com/)

 Fliqr is a photo-based web application built to clone the features and design of [Flickr](https://www.flickr.com).
-Photographs can be uploaded and viewed by other users.
-Fliqr was created with a Ruby on Rails backend, using a PostgreSQL database.
+Features include photo uploading/viewing, albums, user profiles, comments, user auth. etc. Fliqr was created with a Ruby on Rails backend, using a PostgreSQL database.
 A React/Redux architecture completes the frontend experience.
-Photos are stored by implementing Rails Active Storage alongside Amazon's S3.
+Photos are stored by implementing Rails Active Storage into Amazon's S3.
 The application has several pending features and improvements.

 # Features